CB721/liri-node-app/README.md

 * Actors in the movie

 If no movie is typed in, it will default to the information for the movie "Mr. Nobody"

+If the user types in "do-what-it-says", LIRI will run the spotify-this-song function with the contents of the random.txt file.

+If the user types in a search that is not recognized, LIRI outputs "Sorry, LIRI doesn't know how to do " + <User Search> + ".
+Please try again."

+* All the results of the searches are logged to the log.txt file and then also stored in Firebase

+* Please see the nodeScreenshots folder for screenshots of the app in action!